 Click here to read the complete list of testimonials for the Beat the Odds® program and facilitator trainings.

 Written by the Beat the Odds® program developers, the easy-to-follow manual contains the scripted curriculum and booster/demo session.
-Full of pointers, explanations of the purposes of each activity, and guidelines for managing activities, behavior, and logistics, the manual and accompanying DVD (which showcases each activity in the program) is the ideal pair to learn the BTO program at home, or as part of the facilitator training.
-Note that BTO Facilitator Trainees receive a special, discounted rate for both the manual and DVD.
+It is also full of pointers, explanations of the purpose of each activity, and guidelines for managing activities, behavior, and logistics.
+The program is designed to be deliverable with the manual alone, although we also offer a facilitator training program and DVD (which demonstrates the delivery of each activity in the program by our LCSW co-developer).
+Note that Beat the Odds® facilitator trainees receive a special, discounted rate for both the manual and DVD.

 We have partnered with Remo, Inc. to be able to provide deeply discounted prices on drums and hand percussion instruments.
-These products are specifically designed for community use, and perfectly accompany the Beat the Odds® Program.
-They are durable, sound adjustable, lightweight, and nestable for easier storage.
+These products are specifically designed for the Beat the Odds® Program and community use.
+They are durable, lightweight, sound adjustable for sensitive ears, and nest-able for easier storage.

 training instructors and program development team:

-Ping Ho, MA, MPH is Founding Director of UCLArts and Healing, which transforms lives through creative expression for self-discovery, connection and empowerment.
-UCLArts and Healing is an organizational member of the UCLA Collaborative Centers for Integrative Medicine, of which Ping is a Steering Committee Member and was the founding administrator.
+Ping Ho, MA, MPH is Founding Director of UCLArts & Healing, which transforms lives through creative expression for self-discovery, connection and empowerment.
+UCLArts & Healing is an organizational member of the UCLA Collaborative Centers for Integrative Medicine, of which Ping is a Steering Committee Member and was the founding administrator.
 She was also the founding administrator for the UCLA Cousins Center for Psychoneuroimmunology (PNI), which led to the privilege of writing for Norman Cousins and co-writing the professional autobiography of George F. Solomon, M.D., founder of the field of PNI.
 In addition, Ping has an extensive background as a health educator and performing artist.
 She has a BA in psychology with honors from Stanford University, an MA in counseling psychology with specialization in exercise physiology from the University of California, Santa Barbara, and an MPH in Community Health Sciences from UCLA School of Public Health.
 Ping is on the Council of Advisors for the Academic Collaborative for Integrative Health, a national network of educational organizations and agencies in complementary and alternative medicine, and the Leadership Council for the Academy of Integrative Health and Medicine.
-She is also a member of a subcommittee for professional learning for CREATE CA, a California Arts Council-initiated collaborative to educate administrators in education regarding the value of the arts for learning and behavior, what constitutes quality arts education, and models for successful implementation and outcomes.
 She was the principal investigator of the Beat the Odds effectiveness study that was published in the journal, Evidence-Based Complementary and Alternative Medicine.

 Giselle Friedman, LCSW is a licensed clinical social worker that is bicultural and bilingual in Spanish and in English.
 Giselle received her undergraduate degree from the University of California, Santa Barbara, and her master’s degree from USC School of Social Work.
 As a psychotherapist, she has worked in school settings, agencies, hospitals and private practice, with a focus on children and families.
 Giselle spent four years as a treating and on-call therapist for Santa Monica-UCLA Medical Center’s Rape Treatment Center, Stuart House, and SM-UCLA Psychotherapy Group.
 She has been working as a full-time psychiatric social worker for the Los Angeles Unified School District (LAUSD) since 2000.
 In this capacity, Giselle provides individual and group therapy to students and their families at several elementary schools.
 She also leads parenting classes and educates teachers and staff on topics such as children’s responses to trauma, Attention Deficit Hyperactivity Disorder, childhood depression and anxiety, classroom behavior management, and addressing bullying behavior.
 Giselle is a member of the school Student Success Teams and she participates in her local district’s LAUSD Resource Coordinating Council and neighborhood community meetings.